affinitydevtait/bones-boilerplate/README.md

 		*/

 - **Post Tech Stage**
-	- Remove any plugins not being used
+	- Remove any plugins not being used ( not just disable, delete the directory for the plugin )
+	- Disable the debug functions, do this by commenting out the functions file in functions.php
+	- Update Theme screenshot.png
+	- Generate favicon.ico (Find favicon.png for edit)

 ***Boilerplate Updates***